 - A history of German measles (rubella) or another viral illness in the mother during pregnancy

-- Drinking alcohol during pregnancy
+- Drinking alcohol or taking certain medications during pregnancy

 - Smoking during pregnancy

 - Poorly controlled diabetes in the mother during pregnancy

 Transposition of the great arteries can contribute to other health concerns later in life.
 Complications depend on the type of transposition of the great arteries (TGA).

 Potential complications of complete transposition of the great arteries (D-TGA) may include:

 - Lack of oxygen to tissues.
 The body tissues receive too little oxygen (hypoxia).
 Unless there's some mixing of oxygen-rich blood and oxygen-poor blood within the body, this complication causes death.

 - Heart failure.
 Heart failure is a condition in which the heart can't pump enough blood to meet the body's needs.
 It may develop over time because the right lower heart chamber (ventricle) is pumping under higher pressure than usual.
 The strain may make the muscle of the right ventricle stiff or weak.